Bispo (rapper)

 Pedro Bispo (Algueirão – Mem Martins, Sintra, Portugal, 12 April 1992), known as simply Bispo, is a Portuguese rapper.

+Career

 On the 16th of January 2020, Bispo announced that he started his own record label, Mentalidade Free, signing Ivandro as his first artist.
 They collaborated in the song "Essa saia", which has now been streamed more than 18 million times on Spotify.

 He was invited by RTP to compose an entry for Festival da Canção 2024, the Portuguese selection for the Eurovision Song Contest 2024; he performed the song "Casa portuguesa" in the first semi-final on 24 February 2024, failing to qualify for the final.